Fanm Rebèl: Digital and Public Heritage Assemblages of Women in the Haitian Revolution

 difficile aura fort à faire et ce n’est que par bribes, raccrochées çà et là, qu'il

-finds any trace of women, of their moral, social and economic influence.
-The history
+of women, of their moral, social and economic influence.
+The history of the Haitian

 For those who left few traces of their lives in written records, including many of